tmagcaya/Internship-Bootcamp/content/Week_3/motivation.md

 The first step is to be aware of what effects your long term motivation, the second is to control it.

 The ordering of the above list can be different for you.
-For me who I am around directly effects my motivation.
+For me, who I am around directly effects my motivation.
 I remember starting my CMU internship and being amazed at the quality of friends I made that summer.
 My project there was also cool but I probably benefited more from my friendships and things I learned from fellow interns than anything.

 ### Short term motivation
 - Stacking up small wins in a topic